AvailableForTheWorld/node-svg/README.md

 ### Backend

-The backend is a Node.js Express API running on port 3000 by default.
+The backend is a TypeScript Express API that automatically tries different ports if the default one (3002) is in use.

 ### Frontend

 The frontend is a React application built with Vite, TypeScript, and CSS.

+### Shared

+The shared package contains common TypeScript utilities used by both frontend and backend, including environment configuration.